endarkx/Poems/Thoughts/Late night thoughts.md

 ___

 Where do I stop they ask me.
-No where.
-There is no limit.
+No. There is no limit.
 There is no limit to my words, no limit to my imagination.
 A wild mind wandering through the unknown, meddling with those creations A mind with limitless possibilities.